vvanhee/TumblrUploadr/README.md

 # iPhone code to upload multiple photos to Flickr API as a slideshow / photoset

+If you use this code, [please upvote my response on Stack Overflow here](http://stackoverflow.com/questions/6878662/tumblr-api-how-to-upload-multiple-images-to-a-photoset/7431731#7431731).

 Steps to get this to work:

 Copy all files to a group in your project.